Avery-Levin/Avery-Levin.github.io/Components/Motors/motors.md

 ## Run Modes

 Run modes determine how your motor will react to the input that you give it, which is usually the `power` variable.
-To change the run mode of a motor, run `motor.setMode(DcMotor.RunMode.RUN_MODE)`
+To change the run mode of a motor, use the method `motor.setMode(DcMotor.RunMode.RUN_MODE)`

 ### RUN_WITHOUT_ENCODERS